andywer/threads.js/docs/usage-advanced.md

 Without `Transfer()` the buffers would be copied on every call and every return.
 Using `Transfer()` their ownership is transferred to the other thread instead only, to make sure it is accessible in a thread-safe way.
 This is a much faster operation.

+## Task queue

+It is a fairly common use case to have a lot of work that needs to be done by workers, but is just too much to be run efficiently at once.
+You will need to schedule tasks and have them dispatched and run on workers in a controlled fashion.

+Threads.js does not provide a distinct task queue implementation, but it comes with [thread pools](./usage-pool.md) that covers the task queue functionality and more.
+Create a `Pool` and `.queue()` tasks to be dispatched to workers as they finish previous tasks.

 ## Thread events

 Every spawned thread emits events during its lifetime that you can subscribe to.
 This can be useful for debugging.